qrvey/partner-portal/docs/get-started/glossary.md

 ## V

-**Variables** - see Tokens
+**Variable** - A system variable - eg the current user name, the system date/time, etc. See also - _Token_.

 ## W

-**Web Forms** - data collection tools that can be used inside Qrvey as a part of pages and workflows, or shared externally via email, social media or direct website embed.
+**Web Form** - A data collection tool that can be used inside Qrvey as a part of pages and workflows, or shared externally via email, social media or embdded in a website.

-**Widgets** - pre-built code snippets that allow for the quick embedding of Qrvey into a website or application with little to no coding or development.
+**Widget** - A pre-built web control, eg chart, form, etc, that used to allow easi=y embedding of Qrvey functionality into a website or application.
+Typically just a code snippet is needed, with little to no associated coding or development.

-**Workflows** - a series of triggers, conditions and actions that work together to perform a function.
+**Workflow** - A series of triggers, conditions and actions that work together to perform a business function.

 ## Y

-**Yes/No** - a simple binary question type that only has two responses, such as "yes" or "no", "true' or false" or similar combination.
+**Yes/No** - A simple binary question type that only has two responses, such as "yes" or "no", "true' or false" or similar alternatives.

 ## Z

-**Zapier** - rhymes with "happier" and is one of Qrvey's integration partners that connects our platform to hundreds of other web-based services.
+**Zapier** - One of Qrvey's integration partners that connects our platform to hundreds of other web-based services. _Note, it rhymes with "happier"_.